ubidots/ubidots-c-sharp/README.md

 ## 1. How to use it

-### 1.1 Manual instalation
+### 1.1 Manual Installation
 Just open the solution in Visual Studio and build it.
 After that you will have the file _Ubidots.dll_ in your _/bin_ folder and you can add it as a reference to another project you are working on.

 ### 1.2 Using NuGet
 You can use **NuGet** to install our library.
-Just search for _Ubidots_ and it will download our library and the dependencies it has.
+Just search for _Ubidots_ and it will download our library and the required dependencies.

-You can have more info here: https://www.nuget.org/packages/ubidots-csharp/1.0.0
+You can see more info here: https://www.nuget.org/packages/ubidots-csharp/1.0.0

 ## 2. Dependencies